setrar/microelectronics/Components/discrete/Transistors/kit/HomeDepot/README.md

    * Function: Likely a 8-Line to 1-Line Data Selector/Multiplexer.
 The 74HC152 is often an 8-to-1 multiplexer, though the '152 is less common than the '151 in the HC family.
  * C D174HC80Z (One chip in the middle):
    * Function: This marking is less standard, but could potentially be a regional or manufacturer variant of another logic gate.
 A search for '74HC80' suggests a Gated D-Type Flip-Flop, but this is less certain.
-💡 Key Takeaway
-You have a collection focused on data routing (multiplexers like the '157 and '153) and bus control/driving (buffers/transceivers like the '125 and '243), along with fundamental logic gates (NAND, AND, XOR).
-Would you like me to look up the detailed pinout (pin configuration) and datasheet for a specific chip, such as the SN74HC157N?

 Based on the markings visible in the image, the chips are Digital Logic Integrated Circuits (ICs), specifically from the widely used 7400 series of logic families.

 Here is a classification of the chips visible:

 🔢 74HC Series Logic Chips
 The HC designation stands for High-speed CMOS (Complementary Metal-Oxide-Semiconductor), which is a logic family known for its low power consumption and high operating speed, making it a modern replacement for the older TTL (Transistor-Transistor Logic) families.
 1. HD74HC05P (Top Left Column)